delfick/alt-pytest-asyncio/README.rst

 setup and finalization of the fixture.
 As in the real timeout for the entire fixture is essentially double the single timeout specified.

-The default timeout value is 5 seconds any the closest async_timeout mark will be used. i.e. on the class your test is defined on, or the module, or the session.
+The default timeout is 5 seconds.
+You can change this default by setting the ``default_alt_async_timeout`` option to the number of seconds you want.